equinor/ert/docs/theory/ensemble_based_methods.rst

 From this, it is seen that when the sample size tends to infinity and estimates converge to the corresponding population quantities, then the ensemble variants converge to the standard Kalman filter in the linear Gaussian case.
-This convergence is however of a stochastic nature.
+However, the convergence is of a stochastic nature.

 More deterministic properties of the posterior are observed when the belief in measurements :math:`d` is varied.
 Intuitively, when measurements have zero belief, i.e. unbounded variance, then the posterior should equal the prior.